 Additionally, enzymes can reduce side effects from radiation and chemotherapy.

-Digestive enzymes such as Prozyme should therefore be added as a supplement to a dog cancer diet.
+Digestive enzymes should therefore be added as a supplement to a dog cancer diet.

 Note, however, that enzymes have blood thinning effects and should not be given to dogs with clotting disorders.
 Also stop giving enzymes to dogs 10 days before surgery and do not resume until the sutures are removed.